-The feeling of dancing close embrace tango is very different from that of dancing open embrace tango.
-The beautiful music, comfortable embrace and rhythmic motion of the two connected bodies in close embrace have a hypnotic effect to the dancers, causing them fall deeply into a state of meditation or dreaming, so comfortable that you don't want to wake up when the tanda ends.
-When two partners are in a close embrace, the male leader feels his female follower’s soft, springy, flexible, sensitive and responsive body.
-She surrenders to him, melts in his embrace, and becomes an inseparable part of him.
-Whatever he does, she follows cooperatively.
-As he leads her dancing, her body twists to his left and right, her breasts rub his chest, her muscles relax and tense, her thigh touches his thigh, her leg entangles with his leg, and her whole body adapts ingeniously and femininely to his changing posture...
-All these generate a very pleasant feeling.
+The feeling of dancing close embrace tango is totally different from that of dancing open embrace tango.
+The enchanting music, comforting embrace and rhythmic motion of the two connected bodies in close embrace have a hypnotic effect to the dancers, causing them fall into a state of meditation or dreaming so heavenly that they don't want to wake up when the tanda ends.
+In close embrace tango, the male partner feels his female partner’s soft, springy, flexible, sensitive and responsive body.
+She surrenders to him, snuggles in his arms and becomes an integrated part of him.
+Whatever he does she follows intuitively.
+As he leads her dance, her body twists in his arms, her breasts rub his chest, her muscles relax and tense, and her whole body adapts ingeniously and femininely to his changing posture...
+All these generate a pleasant feeling.
 He feels a real flesh-and-blood woman.
 The beauty of her body and her femininity excite him.
-He enjoys that moment dancing with her because only she as a woman can stir the feelings within him that make him a man - strong, in charge, dependable, and protective - just as only he as a man can stir within her the feelings that she enjoys as a woman.
-His masculinity, strength, support and protection make her feel safe, loved, and beautiful.
-In his embrace she returns to her womanhood and childhood again.
-Only in that moment she can truly feel and enjoy being a woman, as in real life she has to be less.
-(See Tango Is a Feeling.)
-Tango is known as a refuge, and it has to be danced between a man and a woman to have that effect.
-When tango is danced by men or women alone, something mysterious and magic is missing, and that to me is anti-tango.
-I know some may argue with me about this.
+He enjoys that moment dancing with her because only she as a woman can stir the feelings within him that make him a man - strong, in charge, dependable and protective - just like only he as a man can stir within her the feelings that she enjoys as a woman.
+His masculinity, strength, support and protection make her feel loved, safe and beautiful.
+In his embrace she returns to her womanhood again.
+Only in that moment can she fully enjoy being a woman, as in real life she has to be independent.
+Tango is known as a refuge and it has to be danced by the opposite sexes to have that effect.
+When tango is danced by the same-sex partners, something mysterious and magic is missing, and that to me is anti-tango.
+I know some people may argue with me about that.
 But, hey, that’s me.
 I like women and enjoy a dance that contains the beauty of both masculinity and femininity.